What Makes By Your Side Home Care Different From Other Lancaster & York Home Care Companies?

 Our “Special Staff” has a combined experience of over 39 years in matching highly-screened care providers with the home care needs of clients.
 They are committed to providing excellent customer service as they assist you in finding the perfect caregiver to service your home care needs.
 Our staff’s commitment to you does not end there; they are available to you throughout the care process and can get in touch with your personal health care provider when needed.

 All of our placement coordinators have experience in providing direct care to clients.
 Additionally, they have experience working with hospice care companies in Lancaster, PA, which gives them a unique perspective on both health and home care requirements.
 We believe that this perspective is a crucial ingredient to assessing the needs of elderly clients and matching them with the skill level of registered caregivers.
-The staff at Special Care is here to answer your questions, especially if you’re new to the home health care process.
+The staff at By Your Side Home Care is here to answer your questions, especially if you’re new to the home health care process.
 We can provide clear, understandable answers to decrease the daunting task of arranging the absolute best care and assistance for your loved one.

 Your Care, Your Choice!
 For many clients, having a consistent caregiver who understands their individualized needs, routines and personality is a very important aspect of high-quality dementia care in York, PA.